Breast Augmentation FAQ

 Will breast augmentation make sagging breasts look better?

 If you have minor sagging, breast implants will fill out your breasts enough to take care of the sagging.
-If you have significant sagging, your surgeon might recommend having a breast lift along with breast augmentation to elevate your breasts while adding fullness.
+If you have significant sagging, Dr. Chang might recommend having a breast lift along with breast augmentation to elevate your breasts while adding fullness.

 Which type of breast implant is right for me?